 On September 13, 2016, the Director of Regional Animal Services, through the County Clerk, requested (pursuant to WCC 2.030) to initiate proceedings to amend WCC Chapter 55 to modify the current kennel/cattery permit process and exotic animal permit process.
-With regard to the exotic animal permit process, staff presented information and solicited feedback from the Board on the future of the Animal Control Board and the exotic animal permit process and permit process and permit requirements.
+With regard to the kennel/cattery permit process, staff presented information and solicited feedback from the Board on the future of the Animal Control Board, the kennel/cattery permit process and the proposed kennel/cattery permit requirements.
+Staff provided an overview of permitting process examples in 11 jurisdictions within Nevada, Texas, Arizona, Utah and California.
+Within that study, staff found that out of the 11 jurisdictions reviewed, 8 of them either processed permit applications solely through their animal control division or they worked in conjunction with their zoning division.
+The other 3 jurisdictions either did not have a permit system or the process was handled by another department.